-Based on the Board of Supervisors' direction to create a targeted plan focused on economic revitalization, staff developed a two-phased process for the Broadway Blueprint to focus first on research, analysis and information gathering and then to move to a more public phase of review, feedback and recommendations.
+Based on the Board's direction, staff developed a two-phased process for the Broadway Blueprint to focus first on research, analysis and information gathering and then to move to a more public phase of review, feedback, and recommendations.

-Background phase: May, 2019 - October, 2019
+Background Phase: May 2019 - Oct 2019:

-This phase is largely completed and the results of the steps outlined below have been used to inform the key issues/opportunities/ challenges section and to shape the draft project intention and guiding principles outlined at the end of this report.
+The results of these steps have been used to inform the key issues/opportunities/ challenges section and to shape the draft project intention and guiding principles outlined at the end of this report.

-- o Initial direction from the Board to initiate the Broadway Blueprint Plan - Study area profile including policy review, zoning and Comprehensive Plan analysis, and research and assessment of factors/elements that impact conditions along the corridor - o Engagement with property owners and tenants along the Broadway corridor - Informational open house at the Woolen Mills site to provide an overview on the Broadway Blueprint plan and to solicit initial feedback as a group - Opportunities for one on one discussions to gather individualized feedback as desired by property owners/tenants - Follow up group meeting to review initial feedback and provide opportunity for additional thoughts and comments - Major themes and areas of emphasis from this engagement are incorporated into the key issues/opportunities/ challenges section, full feedback is provided in Appendix A - Engagement with key stakeholders and partners to inform them about the Broadway Blueprint and allow them to provide their perspectives and insights to inform the process - Conducted individual meetings with Albemarle County Service Authority, Rivanna Water and Sewer Authority, and Woolen Mills LLC and WillowTree as anchor corporate partners - Outreach has occurred to the City Manager's Office to make city staff aware of the project and to invite their involvement and partnership - Creation of multi-disciplinary staff working team to bring expertise and knowledge from across the organization to the planning process, team includes representatives from the County Executive's Office, Community Development, Economic Development, and Parks and Recreation. - Site visits to get an understanding of how other localities are responding to similar types of development/redevelopment pressures and creating successful multi-faceted areas with integrated commercial and light industrial components. - Staff team visited local and regional sites during the past month
+Direction from the Board to initiate the Broadway Blueprint Study

+Study area profile including policy review, zoning and Comprehensive Plan analysis, and research and assessment of factors/elements that impact conditions along the corridor

+Engagement with corridor property owners and tenants

+- Open house at the Woolen Mills site to provide an overview on the Broadway Blueprint study and to solicit initial feedback - One-on-one discussions to gather individualized feedback as desired by property owners/tenants - Follow up group meeting to review initial feedback and provide opportunity for additional thoughts and comments - Major themes and areas of emphasis from this engagement are incorporated into the key issues/opportunities/ challenges section, full feedback provided in Appendix A

+Engagement with key stakeholders and partners of the corridor to inform them about the Broadway Blueprint and allow them to provide their perspectives and insights to inform the process

+- Conducted individual meetings with Albemarle County Service Authority, Rivanna Water and Sewer Authority, and Woolen Mills LLC and WillowTree as anchor corporate partners - Outreach has occurred to the City Manager's Office to make city staff aware of the project and to invite their involvement and partnership

+Creation of multi-disciplinary staff working team to bring expertise and knowledge from across the organization to the planning process with representatives from the County Executive's Office, Community Development, Economic Development, and Parks and Recreation.

-Major themes and areas of emphasis from these visits are incorporated into the key issues/opportunities/ challenges section of this report, full feedback is provided in Appendix B
+Staff Team Site visits to gain understanding of how other localities respond to similar development/redevelopment pressures and create successful multi-faceted areas with integrated commercial and light industrial components.
+Major themes and areas of emphasis from these visits are incorporated into the key issues/opportunities/challenges section of this report with full feedback provided in Appendix B.

-Public phase: November, 2019 - March, 2020
+Public Phase: Nov 2019 - Mar 2020:

-This phase is now underway beginning with the Board of Supervisors discussion on November 20, 2019.
+This phase began with the Board's discussion on November 20, 2019.
 The process plan identifies the need to check in with involved entities like the Planning Commission and the Economic Development Authority now that the background work is nearing completion and to extend opportunities for continued engagement with property owners/tenants and the public as concepts are developed and refined.

-- Check in with the Board of Supervisors at their November 20 meeting for initial feedback and comments - Check in with key advisory bodies for feedback and comments - Planning Commission scheduled for December - Economic Development Authority scheduled for December - 5th and Avon Community Advisory Committee anticipated for December/January - Provide opportunities for public engagement/feedback working with County's Office of Communications and Public Engagement to ensure appropriate engagement strategy - Continue conversations with property owners and tenants in the Broadway corridor and key stakeholders/partners as goals and strategies are being developed - Bring draft plan including recommendations and implementation plan back to the Board for review/approval
+Check in with the Board at their November 20 meeting for initial feedback and comments

+- Check in with key advisory bodies for feedback and comments - Planning Commission in December - Economic Development Authority in December - 5th and Avon Community Advisory Committee anticipated for December/January - Provide opportunities for public engagement/feedback working with County's Office of Communications and Public Engagement to ensure appropriate engagement strategy - Continue conversations with property owners and tenants in the Broadway corridor and key stakeholders/partners as goals and strategies are being developed - Bring draft recommendations back to the Board for review/approval

-Proposed Study Area Profile - Existing Conditions
+Study Area Profile - Existing Conditions